larry-athey/boilermaker/Instructions/WebUI.md

 **Adjustment Rate:** This parameter is how much your power is progressively adjusted over time to reach the **Target Temp**.
 This is also how much to adjust the power up or down when a temperature correction is needed.
 The temperature management here works exactly like the cruise control in a car.
 It progressively gets more and more gas to get up to speed, and then falls back.
 Then the gas is increased or decreased by a certain amount with a delay between adjustments to stay locked on the target speed.

+**Deviation Rate:** This parameter determines how much temperature drift is allowed before a correction is required.